Misfit-138/OpenBSD_Sauengard/README.md

 ## Development:

-- I have added background music licensed under the Creative Commons license, and it should be working for OpenBSD!
+I have added background music and sound effecrs licensed under the Creative Commons license, and the game should now be fully cross-compatible on:
+* OpenBSD (of course)
+* GNU/Linux
+* Windows
 ---

 ## Prerequisites